All Products In This Category

 Dog food allergies

 Just like with humans, dogs can also have allergies to certain foods.
-This will differ from pooch to pooch, and is not something that you can generalise or assume from certain breeds or dog types.
+This will differ from pooch to pooch, and is not something that you can generalise.
 Most of these allergies will be from their food, with the most common being beef, chicken, corn, eggs, wheat, soy and milk.
 They can also be found in treats and in foods you feed them alongside their usual meals.
 When a dog has a food allergy, the most common symptoms are vomiting and diarrhoea as well as facial swelling.

 Dog environmental allergies